omsai/andorian-hotkeys/README.md

 2. Install [GitHub for Windows](http://windows.github.com/)

+3. Register for a GitHub account [here](https://github.com/join)

-3. In "GitHub for Windows",
+4. In "GitHub for Windows",
-    login to your GitHub account (you probably need to signup for a free account first).
+    login to your GitHub account (you probably need to sign up for a free account first).
     After login enter your e-mail and name for Git.

-4. Login to your GitHub account on this webpage and [clone this repository](github-windows://openRepo/https://github.com/JimboMahoney/andorian-hotkeys)
+5. Login to your GitHub account on this webpage and [clone this repository](github-windows://openRepo/https://github.com/JimboMahoney/andorian-hotkeys)

-5. Have the script startup automatically in Windows by making a shortcut to `main.ahk` in your Windows start menu > Startup folder
+6. Have the script startup automatically in Windows by making a shortcut to `main.ahk` in your Windows start menu > Startup folder

-6. Create the SLX auto-login shortcut by right-clicking on `SalesLogix-Login` and pinning it to the Start Menu
+7. Create the SLX auto-login shortcut by right-clicking on `SalesLogix-Login` and pinning it to the Start Menu